Simple Graphics [1/15]

 2. In the second row of circles, change the radius to 30.

-It is impossible for the computer to always find out what is wrong.
+It is impossible for the automatic verifier to always find out what exactly is wrong.
 This is such a case, and the error report is not very helpfull.

-Hint: the arguments must be separated by commas (,).
+Hint: the arguments must be separated by a comma (,).

-If you are unable to solve a task, then it is fine to take a look at the solution.
-But, be sure to make a good effort before revealing the solution.
+If you are unable to solve an exercise, then it is fine to look at the solution.
+But, be sure to make a good effort.
 In this exercise, try reading the provided hint again.

 Solution